avajs/ava/docs/06-configuration.md

 };
 ```

-Note that the final configuration must not be a promise.
-This is changing in AVA 4, [see below](#next-generation-configuration).

 ### `ava.config.cjs`

 For `ava.config.cjs` files you must assign `module.exports`. ["Module scope"](https://nodejs.org/docs/latest-v12.x/api/modules.html#modules_the_module_scope) is available.
 You can `require()` dependencies.

-The module export can either be a plain object or a factory function which returns a plain object:
+The module export can either be a plain object or a factory function which returns a plain object.
+Starting in AVA 4 you can export or return a promise for a plain object:

 ```js
 module.exports = {